Four recurrent questions have been coming to my mind in the past few months.

 Accordingly to the World Economic Forum by 2020, emotional intelligence will be the 6th most sought-after skill, ahead of decision making and negotiation.

 Back at school in my day there was one unspoken rule.
 I attended a scientific high school/gymnasium, where the most important subjects were the main language/culture/literature (Italian), English and mathematics.
 Out of 10 subjects and as many professors, those teaching these three were highly regarded, the other 7 were lucky to be considered 'real' professors, being them music, gymnastics, arts, phylosophy or history experts they simply did not get the same credit.
 Students who scored high in Italian, English and Maths were considered smart and good and would go on to conquer the world.
-Those who did not were considered near idiots.
+Those who did not were considered less worthy.
+By far.
 It was not phrased that way but it was absolutely meant that way.
 What a waste of talents in so many ways.

 I was decent in maths, I was good in all subjects.
 Because I studied.
 But I was never incentivized to follow my passions by my professors (thankfully I was at home by my forward looking parents).